 Yes.
 We are registered with the IRS as a 501(c)3 (This documentation is available for anyone who asks for it.)

 Even though we are a nonprofit, we are still required by the government to pay sales tax on every product we sell.
-At the shop, taxes are added in to the cost of each item.

 Mainly, we wanted to do MORE than good coffee.
 We wanted to provide a quality job-training experience and a living wage for our trainees.
 We wanted to bless our community with vibrant events that brought people of Atlanta and the many cultures that live in Clarkston together.
 We wanted to do all of this with excellence.
 And we believed people would support the gamble of this endeavor.
 We knew it was risky, but that risk was more about community buy-in than about investors.
 Also, to be honest, we didn’t want to owe anyone money… but we’ve learned the debt to donors is just as strong—it’s an obligation to do good work.
 That is a debt we shoulder readily.